|Iowa State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Iowa Sales Tax?

-Local governments in Iowa are allowed to add a local sales tax of up to 1 percent on top of the IA state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Iowa can be up to 7% depending on location.
+Local governments in Iowa are allowed to add a local sales tax of up to 1.000 percent on top of the IA state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Iowa can be up to 7% depending on location.

 Iowa's sales tax includes 1% earmarked for local school districts, and a further 1% added by most cities and counties for local projects.
 Information on county sales tax rates can be found at the Iowa Department of Revenue's website.